Get a free, no obligation personal loan quote with rates as low as 9.99%

 A soft credit check provides less information than a hard credit check.
 It’s typically performed by a lender to prequalify you for a credit product, but it doesn’t function as an actual assessment that determines whether you’ll be approved for it.

-Soft credit checks are also done by employers and landlords as part of a background check and insurance companies to create an insurance-based credit score, which is utilized to set your premiums.
-Furthermore, checking your own credit results in a soft inquiry and will not affect your credit scores.
+Soft credit checks are also done by employers and landlords as part of a background check and insurance companies to create an insurance-based credit score, which is used to set your premiums.
+Furthermore, checking your own credit results in a soft inquiry.

 Can A Soft Credit Check Hurt Your Credit Scores?

-A soft credit check can only be viewed by you and the person who did the check, and they do not affect your credit scores.
+No, soft credit checks do not hurt your credit score.
+A soft credit check can only be viewed by you and the person who did the check.

 Do Lenders and Other Third-Parties Require Your Permission To Conduct A Soft Inquiry?